brootware/kali-up/README.md

 4. Run the above command again if you ran into any issues.

-### Installing ansible roles with VMWare Fusion. (do note this is still in development)
+### Option 3: Installing ansible roles with VMWare Fusion. (do note this is still in development)

 1. You will first need to install the Vagrant VMware provider plugin. [source](https://www.vagrantup.com/docs/providers/vmware/installation)